BgeeDB/bgee-unil/src/markdown/support/gene-page/Tutorial_gene_page.md

 ![](../img/doc/gene-search/Fig02_Gene-search-results.png#tutoimgborder)

-If your search returns several entries you can navigate between them in different ways:
+If your search returns several entries, you can navigate between them in different ways:
 - Between result pages with the page numbers at the bottom right of the result table.
 - Change the number of entries displayed per page with the _Show **N** entries_ at the top right of the result table.
-- Alternatively you can filter the result entries with the _Filter_ box at the top left of the result table, e.g. with a species name.
+- Alternatively, you can filter the result entries with the _Filter_ box at the top left of the result table, e.g. with a species name.

 ![](../img/doc/gene-search/Fig03_Gene-search-headers.png#tutoimgborder)